JuanSenoret/java-http-server-demo/README.md

 # Adobe Wall served through an Lightweight HTTP Server

 In this project you will check how to serve an Angular 7 application using a light weight HTTTP server implemented in JAVA.
-You will find two web application served through the same light weight HTTTP server:
+You will find two web applications served through the same light weight HTTTP server:
 - Adobe Wall app: which is a web app to add comment to a MongoDB database
 - Finder app: which you can use to serve your files.